 In an Instant Pot or other electric pressure cooker, turn on the “Saute” function.
 When the Instant pot reads “hot” on the display, add the olive oil.

-Add the onion, celery, and garlic to the pot, adding more olive oil if the pot seems a little dry.
+Add the onion, carrot, red pepper, and garlic to the pot, adding more olive oil if the pot seems a little dry.
 Saute for 1-2 minutes, until slightly softened.
 Season with salt and pepper.

 Add the harissa paste, stirring to coat.
 Saute for about 30 seconds.

 Add the chicken stock to the pot, and scrape up any browned bits.
-Add the chickpeas, and roasted red peppers, stir to combine.
+Add the chickpeas, stir to combine.

-Pour the crushed tomatoes over top of the chickpeas.
+Pour the crushed tomatoes over top of the chickpeas and vegetables.
 Place the seared chicken thighs on top of the tomatoes.
 Press the “Cancel/Keep Warm” button.

 Press the “Manual” or “Pressure Cook” button, and set the timer to 10 minutes.
 Put the lid on, and make sure the valve is set to “sealing”.
 When the timer is done, manually release the pressure.